timmywil/panzoom/README.md

 ## FAQ

 1\.
-How do I make it so that I never see the background behind the panzoom element? [example](http://codepen.io/timmywil/pen/qjvBF)
+How do I make it so that I never see the background behind the Panzoom element? [example](http://codepen.io/timmywil/pen/qjvBF)

   - This can be done with the `contain` option.
-Set `contain` to `"invert"` and make sure the panzoom element is the same size or larger than its parent.
+Set `contain` to `"invert"` and make sure the Panzoom element is the same size or larger than its parent.

 ```js
   $('.panzoom-elements').panzoom({